 Try and come up with your own ideas, Chipmunks like to be challenged and they get bored easily so something that can keep them occupied for a few hours is great.
 One owner bought a box of tissues her Chipmunk loved it.
 A friend of mine puts treats in egg boxes, a great idea.
 Anything they can chew or destroy is going to be a winner.

 I have also hung up fruit and monkey nuts before and hidden food around the aviary, this means they have to find their dinner by foraging rather than have it served in a bowl.
 Many zoos use enrichment ideas for their animals.

 Some of our most recent accessaries have been this hanging basket which Sandi is in, they really like this, I can hide food and treats in there, put hay in and they will find it.

-And Tiny really loves this pouch, he sometimes sleeps in there or stores some food.
-I do have to empty it out because eventually he can no longer fit in there with all the food!
+And Tiny really loved a small fabric pouch you can buy for Hamsters, he sometimes would sleep in it or stored some food.
+I did have to empty it out every few months because eventually he could no longer fit in there with all the food!

 What do Chipmunks eat?